polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 in the above Angular TypeScript, and they do the following.

 1. `ngOnInit` - Initialising our SignalR socket and connects to our backend
-2. `ngOnDestroy` - Stops our socket connection and cleans up things
+2. `ngOnDestroy` - Stops our socket connection
-3. `send` - Transmits the chat input textbox' content to the server to the _"/modules/tutorials/add-chat.socket.hl"_ file
+3. `send` - Transmits the chat input textbox' content to the backend file _"/modules/tutorials/add-chat.socket.hl"_ file

 Then we'll need to import the `FormsModule` which you can do by modifying your _"app.module.ts"_ file to contain the following code.